rccordell/s23bbb/assignments.md

 1. Miss no more than three classes, inclusive of lab and studio sessions.
 2. Take no more than one information overload day during the semester.
 3. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-4. Earn “Satisfactory” on all class preparation fieldbook entries save two.
+4. Submit all [discussion preparation assignments](https://s23bbb.ryancordell.org/assignments/discussion-prep/) except for two
-5. Write at least seven "Satisfactory" reflective fieldbook entries over the course of the semester.
+5. Complete six of eight [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
-6. Complete a satisfactory book project, meeting all specified deadlines, and presenting your project in the final week of the semester.
+6. Complete a satisfactory [(Better) Book Project](https://s23bbb.ryancordell.org/assignments/book-project/), meeting all specified deadlines with only minor delays, and presenting your project in the final week of the semester.

 ### "C" Contract